Autophagy: Cellular Cleansing and the Secret to Longevity

 Recall that high AMPK and low mTor signal autophagy.
 The most reliable way to make this happen?
 Fasting.

-Long fasts probably induce more autophagy than short ones, but there isn’t enough data to recommend an optimal autophagy protocol yet.
+Long fasts probably induce more autophagy than short-term caloric restriction and nutrient deprivation, but there isn’t enough data to recommend an optimal autophagy protocol yet.

-There are a variety of fasts that are popular at the moment.
+There are a variety of fasts that are popular at the moment for weight loss, improved immune-system response, and more.
 Some are liquid fasts that can go on for a set number of days.
-There is also intermittent fasting, which involves eating within a fixed window on a daily or semi-daily basis; a popular version—”16/8”—involves eating in an 8 hour window (say, from 11 AM to 7 PM) and fasting the rest of the day (16 hours).
+There is also intermittent fasting, which involves eating a specific amount of macros within a fixed window on a daily or semi-daily basis; a popular version—”16/8”—involves eating in an 8 hour window (say, from 11 AM to 7 PM) and then conducting a 16-hour fast for the rest of the day.

 Other autophagy-activators include: